If you were awarded Federal Work-Study (FWS) in your financial aid package, you may apply for a FWS job on campus.

 - Watch for an email prior to the start of the fall semester.
 The email will provide many details about how to apply for jobs, documents needed prior to working, and FWS orientation.

 - Apply for jobs in Hire-a-Niner.
 You will need an approved resume in order to apply.
+(Please allow 2-3 days processing time after you accept your FWS for the aid before you apply for a job.)

 - Interview and accept a job.
 This process will give you valuable experience for when you interview for future career positions.
 Accept the job that best fits you and your skills, or experience you wish to gain.